eddychetz/portfolio-hub/content/slides/example/index.md

 ## Overview

-:white_check_mark: In order to improve quality of assessments and results, below are suggested inputs towards cluster goals achievements.
+:white_check_mark: In order to improve quality of assessments and results, below are suggested inputs towards the achievement of cluster goals.

 ![](images/quality23.png)